Setting Powder Vs. Setting Spray: Which One Is Your Best Bet?

 Do you put setting spray on before or after makeup?

-Setting spray should be put on after the makeup.
+Setting spray can be applied before and after the makeup.
 It helps to set all the makeup and make it last longer.

 Should you use setting spray before the foundation?